 Few companies have the resources to replicate VisaNet.
 Another option is the centralized ledgers that cloud providers have started offering.

 Centralized databases and ledgers aren't all upside, however.
-Both have points of failure that are prone to cybersecurity hacks and data breaches, said Alex-Paul Manders, a director at ISG, a technology research and advisory firm.
+Both have points of failure that are prone to cybersecurity hacks and data breaches, said Alex-Paul Manders, partner at ISG, a technology research and advisory firm.

 3. Distributed databases